bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 `NOTE: Whenever there is a “Name” being assigned to any Resource / Application / Cube or to any database in this lab please follow the naming convention as “Sample_<FIRST_NAME>” to avoid duplication.`

-## Part 1 - Creating a Sample App in Essbase19c
+## Part 1 - Creating a Sample Application in Essbase19c

 1. Login to the Essbase 19c web interface  using the corresponding Essbase endpoints. i.e. https://ip/essbase/jet

-2. On the Applications tab click on “Import” option from the UI as shown below.
+2. On the Applications tab click on “Import” option from the Essbase web interface as shown below.

 ![](./images/image14_1.png "")